sofpn/rprimer/README.md

     input for;
   - `getAssays()`: returns an `RprimerAssay` object.

-The Rprimer-classes are extensions of the `DataFrame` class from S4Vectors, and behave in a similar fashion as traditional data frames.
+The `Rprimer`-classes are extensions of the `DataFrame` class from S4Vectors, and behave in a similar manner as traditional data frames.
-The objects can be coerced to data frames or tibbles by using `as.data.frame()` or `tibble::as_tibble()`.
+They can be coerced to data frames or tibbles by using `as.data.frame()` or `tibble::as_tibble()`.

 ### Installation